noobmaster122/google-script-for-data-extraction/readme.md

 Notes:

 + The script uses the Drive service.
 The user must install it manually
++ The script will override the active spreadsheet's content in the output sheet, and it will only write into the three first columns.
++ The script expects the active spreadsheet to be blank.

 + The script starts when the output/results sheet is opened, user can then choose to stop the script from doing its thing, or let it run!